 The Internet has changed the way that we do pretty much everything, from how we stay in touch with each other to how we collaborate on a team to get work done.
 Nowhere have these new capabilities been more evident than in education, where the needs for new and interesting ways to share lessons combine with a young, tech-savvy audience ready to put new technology to the test.

 At the heart of all of this is the Internet’s power to change the game when it comes to how students learn.
 The ways that students connect with teachers are increasing, as well as deepening and enriching our ability to explain complex subjects more directly.
-Here’s how the Internet is changing the future of education.
+Here’s how the internet for students is changing the future of education.

 The Power of Video